The Best Church Communication Software For 2025

 • Follow up with members about church attendance (and check in on them)

-Example – CallHub’s call center software can easily scale.
-It allows you to rent a local number that is familiar to your members.
+Example – CallHub’s call center software can quickly scale.
+It allows you to rent a local number familiar to your members.
 This means that your calls have a higher pick-up rate.

 Word of caution

 75% of millennials prefer texting over calls as they are less intrusive.
-So keep in mind that making a phone call can do more harm than good with your church members if they view your calls as a ‘nuisance’.
+So remember that making a phone call can harm your church members more than good if they view your calls as a ‘nuisance.’

 Pro tip

 Phone calls need not be your primary channel of communication.
 It can simply be the extra effort to add a personal touch.
-E.g. check in on members who haven’t attended recently, or follow up with major donors during fundraising efforts.
+E.g., check in on members who haven’t attended recently or follow up with major donors during fundraising efforts.
 You can also supplement the calls with texting.
-E.g. if a donor doesn’t answer the call, send a text from call center to leave them a message.
+E.g., if a donor doesn’t answer the call, send a text from the call center to leave them a message.

 3. Text messages

 Of the channels that we have seen thus far, text messages are unique.
 They are the most personal while being the least intrusive.
-Also, texts have a higher chance of being opened and read – making it the best way to reach your congregation.
+Also, text messaging are more likely to be opened and read – making it the best way to reach your congregation.

 How can you use it?